Trusted Quote logo

-If you're shopping for life insurance, chances are you're thinking about how to protect your family if anything happens to you.
+Since you're looking for information on life insurance, you're probably wondering how to protect your family if anything happens to you.
 Life insurance is one of the few things you buy that isn't actually for you—it's for the ones you love.
 Here's what it can do:

 • protect your family